 On September 13, 2019, plaintiff Dustin Weller filed a shareholder derivative lawsuit against Inogen, Scott Wilkinson, Alison Bauerlein, Benjamin Anderson-Ray, Scott Beardsley, R. Scott Greer, Raymond Huggenberger, Heath Lukatch, Loren McFarland, and Heather Rider in the United States District Court for the District of Delaware captioned Weller v.
 Wilkinson, et al., No. 1:19-cv-01723-MN.
 On October 17, 2019, plaintiff Sharokh Soltanipour filed a shareholder derivative lawsuit against the same defendants in the same court, captioned Soltanipour v.
-Wilkinson, et al, No. 1:19-cv-1968-MN.
-The complaints generally allege similar claims to those in In re Inogen, Inc., S'holder Deriv.
+Wilkinson, et al., No. 1:19-cv-1968-MN.
+The complaints generally allege similar claims to those in nre Inogen, Inc., S'holder Deriv.
 Litig.
 The complaints purport to bring claims on behalf of Inogenfor breach of fiduciary duty, unjust enrichment, waste of corporate assets, abuse of control, gross mismanagement, insider selling and misappropriation of information, violations of section 14(a) of the Securities Exchange Act of 1934, as amended, and for contribution from certain of the individual defendants.
 The complaints seek compensatory damages in unspecified amounts, changes to the Company's corporate governance and internal procedures, return of compensation, disgorgement of profits from sale of stock, costs and expenses, including attorneys' fees and expert fees, and such other relief as the court deems proper.
 On May 15, 2020, the court consolidated the two derivative lawsuits before it under the name In re Inogen, Inc. S'holder Deriv.
 Litig., Lead Case No. 1:19-cv-01723-MN-JLH.
 On July 8, 2020, the court ordered that the consolidated action be stayed pending the resolution of the motion to dismiss in the securities class action, In re Inogen, Inc., Sec.
 Litig.
+On November 3, 2021, the court approved the parties' stipulation to voluntarily dismiss the Delaware derivative action without prejudice.